Priory Hospital: History

 The building was converted from a private home into a hospital in 1872 by William Wood, one of the first modern psychiatrists.
 It is London's longest established private psychiatric hospital.
 Early celebrity patients included, in the 1880s, the wife of the Victorian politician Jabez Balfour, and, in the 1960s, the American singer Paul Robeson.

 In 1980 the hospital was acquired by an American healthcare company, and became the first clinic in what was to become the Priory Group.
 The Priory subsequently benefited from two developments in the 1980s.
 Firstly, celebrities began seeking treatment at the hospital, attracted not only by clinical excellence, but also by location and, according to one press report, "a version, much-updated, of the smartest 19th century spa experience".
 Secondly, the National Health Service was forced to close down some of its mental health hospitals and instead began referring patients to the Priory.
 By the early 1990s, almost half the Priory Group's patients were funded by the UK government.

 The Priory has also been subject to adverse comment in recent years.
 The British Association for Counselling and Psychotherapy has criticised the hospital for offering treatment for "lifestyle addictions", such as compulsive texting, and because patients were paying for "the kudos attached to the clinic's name" (although it acknowledged the hospital provided a first-class service).

 The Priory is regulated by the UK's Care Quality Commission and is registered with the commission to provide medical treatment including the treatment of patients detained under the Mental Health Act 1983.
 In 2011, the Commission inspected the Priory and found that it "was not meeting one or more essential standards.
 Improvements are needed."
 The commission has also stated that they have required the Priory to undertake improvements in four out of the five areas which they reviewed: treating people with respect and involving them in their care; providing care, treatment and support that meets people's needs; staffing; and quality and suitability of management.
 In the remaining fifth area, caring for people safely and protecting them from harm, the Commission considered that all standards were met and no improvements were required.

 It was reported in 2010 that the Priory had undergone a £3 million refurbishment to restore it to its original 1811 condition.
 Rooms were reportedly refurnished and repainted in colours intended to promote "well-being".

-Ultimate ownership of the Priory has passed through several hands since the 1980s and, in 2011, the Priory Group was sold to Advent International, an American private equity firm, by the then owner the Royal Bank of Scotland.
+Ultimate ownership of the Priory has passed through several hands since the 1980s and, in 2011, the Priory Group was sold by Royal Bank of Scotland to Advent International, an American private equity firm.
+In 2016, Priory Group was sold to Arcadia Healthcare, a US company, and in 2021 it was then sold to Waterland, a Dutch private equity company.